Tractors. They need no introduction. They’re the workhorse of many modern businesses and farms.

 With all that said, engine hours aren’t the be-all and end-all of used tractors.
 Its age has an effect on the potential capabilities of the engine and it can help you understand how often the tractor has been used too.

 For example, if you’re looking at a second-hand tractor that has 2000 engine miles on its clock, but is only a year old, that means that this tractor has been used on average for over 38 hours a week.
+And, if the tractor PTO has been used that whole time that should be put into consideration.

 That’s about as much as most humans with full-time jobs work.
 That means that the tractor has been very well used, and you’ll need to balance that negative with the fact that it’s relatively new to make your decision.